Transparency

 This card does not offer insurance benefits.

 This mid-tier option comes with an annual fee of €59 and includes a basic travel insurance package.
-Cash withdrawals within the Eurozone are free; however, transactions in foreign currencies incur a 1.99% fee for withdrawals and card payments.
-The Barclays Visa Gold Card is suitable for users who travel regularly within Europe and want added insurance protection, without moving into premium pricing territory.
+Cash withdrawals within the Eurozone have no separate easybank ATM withdrawal fee.
+Outside the Eurozone, easybank Gold does not charge a separate ATM withdrawal fee, but a 1.99% foreign currency fee applies to the withdrawn amount and to card payments in foreign currencies.
+Cash withdrawals still accrue interest from the booking date.
+The easybank Visa Gold is suitable for users who travel regularly within Europe and want added insurance protection, without moving into premium pricing territory.

 The Platinum Double with an annual fee of €99 includes both a Visa and a Mastercard, offering maximum global acceptance.
-It’s a premium card with no foreign transaction fees, worldwide free ATM withdrawals, a comprehensive insurance bundle — including travel health insurance, trip cancellation, and rental car coverage — and additional benefits.
+It’s a premium card with no foreign transaction fees on purchases, no separate easybank ATM withdrawal fee, a comprehensive insurance bundle — including travel health insurance, trip cancellation, and rental car coverage — and additional benefits.
 This card is well-suited for expats, business travelers, and families seeking security, convenience, and premium services when traveling abroad.

-Up to 3 additional Platinum Doubles remain free of charge.
+Up to 3 additional Platinum Double partner cards remain free of charge.

-Pros and Cons of the Barclays Credit Cards
+Pros and Cons of the easybank Credit Cards

-Before choosing a Barclays credit card, it’s worth weighing the key advantages and potential drawbacks — especially when it comes to fees, repayment structure, and travel perks.
+Before choosing an easybank credit card, it’s worth weighing the key advantages and potential drawbacks — especially when it comes to fees, repayment structure, and travel perks.

 Advantages